SuciuCaesar12/codeT5-method-name-prediction/README.md

 * **Evaluation Metrics:**
     * __Exact Match Accuracy__: The percentage of predictions that exactly match the target.
-    * __ROUGE__: The average of the ROUGE-1, ROUGE-2, ROUGE-L, and ROUGE-LSUM scores.
-    We assume the natural composition of method names and calculate ROUGE scores on the word level by splitting predicted and target names into words.
+    * __ROUGE__: We assume the natural composition of method names and calculate ROUGE scores on the word level by splitting predicted and target names into words.
     The columns represent the range of number of lines in the body.

     * __Code Summarization__: